TEJASS-PATELL/Brain-Body-ai/README.md

 </p>

 <div align="center">
-Developed with ❤️ by Tejas Patel If you find this project useful, please consider giving it a ⭐!
+Developed with ❤️ by Tejas Patel.
+If you find this project useful, please consider giving it a ⭐!
 </div>